Aimee La Joie

 La Joie made guest appearances at Location Managers Guild Awards, St. John's International Women's Film Festival and her work screened at the 13th Oceanside International Film Festival.
-She was nominated for acting at GI Film Festival San Diego and ensemble at Idyllwild International Festival of Cinema.
+She was nominated for acting at the 2017 GI Film Festival San Diego and was a juror at the 2025 HollyShorts Film Festival.

-Personal life
+Personal life and career

-La Joie grew up in Bonsall, California and began acting while attending Fallbrook High School.
-In 2012, she received a bachelor's degree in film studies at University of California Berkeley before returning to San Diego County to settle in Poway.
+La Joie was born in and grew up in Bonsall, California.
+She began acting while attending Fallbrook High School.
+In 2012, she received a bachelor's degree in film studies at the University of California Berkeley before returning to San Diego County to settle in Poway.

-Career

 La Joie is an actress, photographer, videographer and model.
 She created a YouTube web series called The Bumble Bums and was nominated for Best Actress at the 2017 GI Film Festival San Diego for her performance in the film Refuge.
+La Joie created online sketch parodies of Home Town, MasterChef, Queer Eye, and Say Yes to the Dress.

 2020: The Film Crew

-In early August, La Joie was inspired by the Mr. Blue Sky trend of people in everyday situations on TikTok.
-She based her version on her own film set experience and The Film Crew went viral, prompting La Joie to make more.
+In August 2020, La Joie was inspired by the "Mr. Blue Sky" song trend of people in everyday situations on TikTok.
+She based her version on her own film set experience and The Film Crew shows every crew member on a film set, all played by La Joie.
+The video went viral, prompting La Joie to make more.
 Cinemanía wrote that they hope La Joie's videos help her career and bring more attention to women working on and off camera in the film industry.
 John Plunkett at The Poke said her "one-woman depiction of a film crew is simply brilliant."
 Her videos were included in Make it Work, a women in film special that aired on The CW, and were listed on Ad Age's "The Top 5 Creative Brand Ideas You Need to Know About Right Now: August 7, 2020."
-In September, La Joie was the subject for a social distance toast at Women in Film Cincinnati.
+On September 3, 2020, La Joie was featured in a social distance toast for a Women in Film Cincinnati virtual event.

 2021–present

 In 2021, La Joie made a guest appearance at the Location Managers Guild Awards and was featured in Scene and Heard at St. John's International Women's Film Festival.
 She talked about her desire to join Saturday Night Live and expressed that she began creating her own content because she didn't get results from working on the projects of others.

-In 2023, La Joie co-starred with Stephen George in the dark comedy film Freedom, Wisconsin by Molly Preston.
+La Joie co-starred with Stephen George in the dark comedy film Freedom, Wisconsin by Molly Preston in 2023.
 She described her role of Kate Myrtle in the satirical horror film Hemet, or the Landlady Don't Drink Tea as someone different from herself that was "out of her comfort zone" and "pushed her to the limits."

-In 2025, La Joie was a juror at HollyShorts Film Festival alongside Celia Imrie, Penelope Wilton, Catherine Hardwicke, Jake Lacy, and Mena Suvari.
+La Joie was a juror at the 2025 HollyShorts Film Festival alongside Celia Imrie, Penelope Wilton, Catherine Hardwicke, Jake Lacy, and Mena Suvari.